Krafsidon/Krafsidon/README.md

-Hello, we are Krafsidon, and we are the developers of Pelion OS
+Hello, we are Krafsidon, the developers of Pelion OS